-With some coincidence, one major trend among travel consumers is the expectation of smart solutions and the Internet of Things (IoT).
+Coincidentally, one major trend among travel consumers is the expectation of smart solutions and the Internet of Things (IoT).
 They’ll want to move away from paper-based admin towards cloud-based check-in/out processes, the use of smart keys for accommodation, even facial recognition.

-Whatever you do to safeguard guests and staff, communicate your efforts – information dispensed in a calm, level-headed manner will bring factual relief to the anxiety fed by fake news and panic.
+We have a choice: submit to the panic, or pause and take mindful action.
+And whatever can be done to safeguard guests and staff, needs to be communicated.
+Information dispensed in a calm, level-headed manner will bring factual relief to the anxiety fed by fake news and panic.

 - Travellers will want to try before they buy, seeking out content that enables an immersive, interactive consumer experience.
-Virtual Reality imagery and tours will become a staple content form that enhances the discovery stage, offering travellers an insider view of rooms, activities and facilities, helping you sell your products better.
+Virtual Reality imagery and tours will become a staple content form that enhances the discovery stage, offering travellers an insider view of rooms, activities and facilities, and helping you sell your products better.

 60% of Generation Z book travel online via mobile

 Loyalty programmes are investments in future revenue for your business – millennials are amenable to these but make them straightforward and simple, because nobody has time for complicated.
-Poll them, survey them, analyse your big data, and put those findings towards your planning.
-Data collected from previous and repeat visits will help you predict guest behaviour, develop your products and personalised offerings, as well as adapt your marketing campaigns.
+Poll them, survey them, analyse the data, and put those findings towards your planning.
+Data collected from previous and repeat visits will help you predict guest behaviour, develop your products and personalised offerings, as well as adjust your marketing campaigns.